Facebook pixel

 Federal and State Anti-discrimination Laws

-Below are some examples of major state and federal laws that protect LGBTQ employees from discrimination and harassment at the workplace:
+Below are some examples of major state and federal laws that protect LGBTQ employees from discrimination and harassment in the workplace:

 • California Fair Employment and Housing Act